Elizabeth Warrington: Cognitive Functioning Tests

 Another test that is still in use is the Verbal and Spatial Reasoning Test also known as VESPAR.
 VESPAR is a test that was designed by Warrington and Dawn W. Langdon in 1996.
 VESPAR is a reasoning test that presents a fairly new approach in how reasoning tests are performed.
 This test is designed to measure the fluid intelligence in neurological patients.
 This test is unique in that it offers more accuracy than any other test available for this type of measurement.
 VESPAR is divided into six sections.
 There are three matched sets of verbal and spatial reasoning problems, where each is dedicated to one of three forms of inductive reasoning.
 This includes odd one out, by analogy, and series completion.
 VESPAR is able to overcome many restraints that arise when performing more conventional reasoning tests by using stimuli that is more readily accessed by patients with physical or cognitive impairments due to neurological illness.
 VESPAR does not use timing to help evaluate performance, instead it uses high frequency stimulus words or visually distinct spatial stimuli to help determine its results.
 VESPAR has a multiple choice format.
 This format has been adopted to reduce both short-term memory load and output demands on the patient.
 The assessment of patients for neurodiagnostic and neurorehabilitation needs will be facilitated.
 VESPAR only requires the patient to do simple pointing gestures.
 The spatial section of the test measures the fluid intelligence of patients with aphasia.
 The verbal section does the same for patients with visual and spatial problems.
 VESPAR focuses more the instinctive ability of a patient, rather than educational experience.
 Thus, although originally developed for adult neurological populations, the test is suitable for a wide range of clinical, educational, occupational, and research applications.
 This test is also available for purchase at most online bookstores.

+Awards

+Elizabeth has been a recipient of many awards.
+These include honorary doctorates from the University of Bologna in 1998 and the University of York in 1999.

+The British Neuropsychological Society also named their early-career research award the Elizabeth Warrington Prize after her.